samugit83/AutoCodeAgent2.0/README.md

 Custom Function Tools: Define specific functions as tools.
 The agent identifies these and avoids auto-generating code for them, ensuring custom implementations remain intact and reliable.

 ### Iterative Evaluation Loop:
-A dedicated Evaluation Agent monitors execution logs, assesses whether the process ran successfully, and decides whether re-execution is necessary.
+A dedicated Evaluation Agent monitors execution logs, assesses success, and, if necessary, re-plans or regenerates subtasks until a satisfactory result is achieved.
-If errors or strange outputs are detected, the agent regenerates a new JSON plan with improved code and repeats the execution process.
-The iterative loop continues until a satisfactory result is achieved or a maximum number of iterations is reached.

 ### Memory Logging & Error Handling:
 Integrates a robust logging system to capture detailed execution logs.
 This allows for precise debugging and refinement of the agent's behavior.